 Evaluations of cognitive functioning are sometimes required in order to identify specific factors such as intellectual giftedness or intellectual disabilities.
 Results from these types of assessments are often used to apply for specific programs or benefits such as special education programming, family supports for children with disabilities, or the disability tax credit.

 If no academic testing is requested, cognitive functioning assessments typically require around 6 hours of clinical work (including time for data interpretation and report writing).
 As such, the cost is usually around $1200 for the complete assessment.

 Behaviour or Emotional Problems

 When children exhibit problematic behaviours, it is vitally important to identify the most likely source of these behaviours.
 For instance, it is important to evaluate whether the child may be experiencing more overt behavioural difficulties such as a tendency towards oppositionality and defiance, or if the child is simply acting out as result of academic struggles or internal emotional difficulties.
 It is also becoming more common for children to struggle with anxiety and depression, and accurate diagnoses can lead to better long-term outcomes resulting from early intervention.

-As it is necessary to rule out a number of possible factors that could be underlying a child’s behavioural or emotional difficulties, a comprehensive evaluation typically requires around 10 hours of clinical work (including time for data interpretation and report writing).
-As such, the cost is usually around $1900 for the complete assessment.
+As it is necessary to rule out a number of possible factors that could be underlying a child’s behavioural or emotional difficulties, a comprehensive evaluation typically requires around 10 to 12 hours of clinical work (including time for data interpretation and report writing).
+As such, the cost is usually around $2000 to $2400 for the complete assessment.